coot/ghc-tags-plugin/README.md

 # ● Vim configuration

-By default each generated tags file is put next to the corresponding `*.cabal` file.
-If you just have a repo with a cabal file in the main directory `vim` default `tags` setting will work, if you have some modules in subdirectories you will need to set:
+By default each generated tags file is put next to the corresponding `*.cabal` package file.
+If you just have a repo with a cabal file in the main directory `vim` default `tags` setting will work, if you have some modules in subdirectories you will either need to set:
 ```
 :set tags+=*/tags
 ```
-This can be modified by passing an option, see below.
+or pass an option to modify where tags are written, see below.

 # ● Plugin options

 The plugin accepts an only one option, which is a file path to the tags file.
-It can be an absolute path or relative (to the `*.cabal` package file rather than
-`cabal.project` file), for example:
+It can be an absolute path or relative (to the `*.cabal` package file rather than `cabal.project` file), for example:
 ```
 -fplugin-opt=Plugin.GhcTags:../tags
 ```